jatupon-wiseboq/full-stack-blend/README.md

 # Boilerplate for StackBlend Platform

 The purpose of this repository is for forking and being used with StackBlend platform.
-The forked repository will be your assets under the MIT License ([read more on terms of service, section 2: Use License](https://www.softenstorm.com/stackblend-policy-and-terms)).
+The forked repository will be your assets under the MIT license, while the editor is under the BSD 4-Clause license. ([read more on terms of service, section 2: Use License](https://www.softenstorm.com/stackblend-policy-and-terms)).

 Please go to https://www.stackblend.org to get started.
 Please note that a dedicated GitHub account for StackBlend is recommended while it is underdevelopment.